BlakeMScurr/RealKeys/vision/MAZE.md

 ## Piano Hero

+A Guitar Hero like interface for learning piano.
+Plug in your midi keyboard or use your computer keyboard and play along to your favourite YouTube songs.

 ## Spotify List

+Log in with spotify to get a list of Piano Hero songs ready to play.

 Depends on [Piano Hero](Piano Hero)

 ## Blind Aural Training

 Depends on [Piano Hero](Piano Hero)

 ## Fuzzy Piano Hero